Introduction to Reflective

 This introductory training is designed for early childhood supervisors who are or will be providing RSC.

-Continuing Education Credits (CEUs) will also be available.
+Continuing Education Credits (CEUs) for mental health professionals are available.